UPPMAX/UPPMAX-documentation/docs/improvement_guide.md

 ## Style: write for faster reading

-There are many style guides for writing, for different subject matter and for different intended audiences.
+There are many style guides for writing, for different subject matter and for different intended audiences&mdash;the two origins for how to write.

+!!! note "What we're writing here:"
+    Documentation for professional tooling.

+!!! note "Who we're writing it for:"
-In our case, we are writing *documentation for professional tooling*, and those professionals are *researchers*.
+    These professionals are *researchers*.

 This means that our audience is more likely than not to prefer a less conversational, more efficient style than that of e.g. Microsoft or Google documentation.
 They want to learn things or look things up as quickly as possible and they are some of the most proficient people on the planet at doing so.

 In some cases they are newcomers to all of HPC and Linux and terminals, in other cases they are veterans of all three looking for a new or forgotten detail or procedure.

 This is the audience to keep in mind.
 Do not waste their time.